Basilica Cistern Istanbul Turkey

 Experience effortless travel in Istanbul with one of our luxury car and chauffeur services, meticulously designed to facilitate the flawless exploration of the city's numerous historical sites in just a single day.
 Additionally, don't forget to take advantage of our exclusive affordable airport transfers to your hotel near the Basilica Cistern, ensuring a seamless and comfortable journey from the moment you arrive.

-Basilica Cictern History and Features
+Basilica Cistern History

 Architectural Grandeur: Encompassing a sprawling underground expanse of approximately 10,000 square meters, the Cistern boasts the capacity to house around 100,000 tons of water.
 It flaunts an assembly of 336 columns, each soaring to a height of 9 meters, meticulously arranged in 12 rows of 28, standing at intervals of 4.80 meters.
 A significant number of these columns, crafted from an array of marble types, were salvaged from pre-existing structures.
 The Cistern reveals a tapestry of unique column heads, each bearing distinct characteristics and designs.
 During the renovations between 1955-1960, several columns received reinforcement with concrete layers, altering their original features.
 Arches seamlessly transfer the ceiling's weight onto these columns, supported by robust walls and a floor both composed of brick and fortified with a thick layer of mortar to ensure waterproofing.